Frequently Asked Questions

 Q: How long does the publication process take, from article submission to final publication?

-A: We circulate the Call for Papers in January; the cut-off point for submissions is around March/April (the precise date is stated on the CfP).
+A: We circulate the Call for Papers in January; the cut-off point for submissions is around March/April (the precise date is stated on the call for papers).
 The complete process – peer reviewing and feedback to authors, author amendments, copy editing, and final publication – takes approximately 35 weeks.

 Q: Can I become a journal staff member, and if so, what prior experience do I require?